 This means that you’ll have to know, one way or another:

 1– How to organize and “wrangle” large datasets so that you can get actionable insights from them.
-This may include finding innovative ways to combine fields of data that don’t naturally mesh together.
+This may include finding innovative ways to combine fields of data that don’t naturally mesh together and ensuring good data quality management techniques.

 2– How to collect data from all kinds of different sources, from web APIs, to internal databases encoded in SQL.